BIRDSOpenSource/BIRDSRP-OBC/README.md

 ## RESET PIC
-The following table shows the flow chart of operation for the RESET PIC after RBF pin is removed and 30 minute after the satellite is launched for the ISS.
+The following table shows the flow chart of operation for the RESET PIC after RBF pin is removed and 30 minutes after the satellite is launched for the ISS.

 |  After RBF removed   |  After ISS release  |
 |----------------------|---------------------|